Menahel’s Letters

 • They have Israeli citizenship.

-• They have clear and honest intention to finish the full four-year BA program in Israel.
+• They have clear and honest intention to finish the full three-year BA program in Israel.

 • They speak fluent Hebrew, for they will need to practice teaching in Israeli classes.